ImranAsif48/CreatingTechingMaterial/MongoDB_Lab/MongoDB_Lab.md

 ## 2. CONNECTING

-Open a Linux terminal windowshow (in Edinburgh GRID lab use the Virtual Box virtual machine)
+Open a Linux terminal window show (in Edinburgh GRID lab use the Virtual Box virtual machine)

 Connect to mongoDB using the mongo client: